A Dozen Digital Marketing Tools You’ve Never Heard of — How They Save You Time and Amplify Your Efforts

 Tone Analyzer then breaks down the strongest tones and highlights sentences that contribute to them, identifying to what extent it meets that criteria.
 You can really fine-tune your writing with this tool, or get to the bottom of negative or positive reviews to see where to direct your efforts or how to re-calibrate your marketing.
 The possibilities are truly endless.

-Local Adwords and Keywords in Radius
+4. Local AdWords and Keywords in Radius

 Drop in a ZIP code and a radius up to 100 miles, add some keywords, and this tool spits out all the local keywords you’ll want to target.
 You can also get more granular to customize your results.
 This digital marketing tool saves you time and ensures you don’t miss a keyword opportunity within your prescribed radius.

 Archivarix takes advantage of the Wayback Machine but does all the work for you in terms of pulling old website data.
 This is an extremely useful tool if you happen to lose something on your website — it happens to the best of us, don’t worry — and need to recover content, images, scripts and beyond.
-While up to 200 files is free, it’s only $5 for up to 1,200 files, and then only $0.50 per 1,000 files after that, making this a cost-effective solution, too.
+While up to 200 files are free, it’s only $5 for up to 1,200 files, and then only $0.50 per 1,000 files after that, making this a cost-effective solution, too.

-Simply enter the domain you need to archive and download, give a date range to pull from (tip: use the Wayback Machine to check out past iterations and decide on a date range) and enter your email — Archivarix does the rest.
+Simply enter the domain you need to archive and download, give a date range to pull from (tip: use the Wayback Machine to check out past iterations and decide on a date range) and enter your email.
+Archivarix does the rest.
 Other possible uses include repopulating a site after buying an expired domain, analyzing the content of a competitor website or migrating to a new domain.

 Defining your audience and establishing a brand persona are key elements of digital marketing strategies, or strategies in any type of marketing, really.
 SpotRight offers AudienceBuilder and PersonaBuilder tools at affordable fixed rates.
 Using social and third-party data, the PersonaBuilder does just what its name suggests in a web-based application.
 Insights gained from PersonaBuilder include: